Bengal BJP to protest from home against state’s handling of COVID-19

 Amid coronavirus outbreak, West Bengal CM greets people on start of Ramzan month

-In order to divert attention from the pressing issues of effectively dealing with the COVID-19 pandemic, the chief minister was training her guns on the visiting Inter Ministerial Central Team (IMCT) and Governor Jagdeep Dhankhar, Ghosh alleged.
+In order to divert attention from the pressing issues of effectively dealing with the COVID-19 pandemic, the chief minister was training her guns on the visiting Inter-Ministerial Central Team (IMCT) and Governor Jagdeep Dhankhar, Ghosh alleged.

 "The BJP will hold a two-hour demonstration from 11 am with its workers and leaders holding sit-ins at their own homes on Sunday.
 It will be a silent protest," the BJP state president said.